nandstand/sample-site/content/_index.md

 ## About this site

-This site hosts sample documentation for a fictional software project, meant to represent the kinds of documentation that I wrote previously as a developer in a scientific computing setting.
+This site hosts sample documentation for a fictional software project, meant to represent the kinds of documents that I wrote previously as a developer in a scientific computing setting.

 The samples include a [how-to guide](/get-started/quickstart/), a [tutorial](/get-started/hpc-tutorial/), and a [reference document](/reference/environment-variables/).
-Before writing these samples, I drew from public resources to build reference material outlining how the project works.
+Before writing these samples, I drew from public resources to build reference material outlining how the software project works.
 To see this reference material and my research process for designing the sample project, see the [reference](https://github.com/nandstand/sample-site/tree/main/reference) included in the site's repository.

 I built the site using Hugo, a static site generator, using the [Docsy](https://www.docsy.dev/) theme.